Kilbourn Bridge

-The Kilbourn Bridge is located just south of Kilbourn, Iowa, United States.
+The Kilbourn Bridge is located south of Kilbourn, Iowa, United States.
 It carried traffic on Lark Avenue over the Des Moines River for 855 ft.
-In 1890 the Van Buren County Board of Supervisors contracted with the Western Bridge Company of Chicago to build a bridge at the Kilbourn ferry crossing.
-It was destroyed in a flood in 1903.
-The Board of Supervisors put off replacing the bridge until 1907, and then all the proposals came over the $20,000 limit.
-The following the year they removed the limit.
+In 1890, the Van Buren County Board of Supervisors contracted with the Western Bridge Company of Chicago to build a bridge at the Kilbourn ferry crossing.
+It was destroyed in a flood in 1903, and the Board of Supervisors put off replacing the bridge until 1907, then all the proposals came over the $20,000 limit.
+They removed the limit the following year.
 The six-span bridge was designed by the Iowa State Highway Commission (ISHC), and built by the Ottumwa Supply and Construction Company of Ottumwa, Iowa.
 It was the first large-scale engineering project undertaken by the newly formed ISHC.
 The Kilbourn Bridge was listed on the National Register of Historic Places in 1998.